 Another typhus epidemic slowed work toward the end of 1944, and the approaching Soviet army led to evacuations west into Germany, though work on the Riese complex continued into April 1945.
 The Soviet Army arrived in May 1945 to find a few prisoners and the uncompleted tunnel systems, shelters, and earthworks.
 Today, these relics remain sources of fascination for local explorers, and three of the sites—Książ, Włodarz, and Osówka—have been transformed into public attractions.

 2. A key source of information about Riese is the Holocaust memoir of Abraham Kajzer, titled Za Drutami Śmerci (“Behind the Wires of Death”).
 A Jew from Będzin, Poland, Kajzer was thirty years old when he arrived at Gross-Rosen in the summer of 1944 in a transport from Auschwitz, where his wife and son were murdered.
 Kajzer worked in at least eight Riese subcamps.
-He chronicled his experiences in a diary written in camp latrines on scraps of cement bags, which he nailed to the insides of the shitting boards.
-Had they been discovered, it certainly would have meant his death.
+He chronicled his experiences in a diary written in camp latrines on scraps of cement bags, which he nailed to the insides of the boards where prisoners would shit.
+Had his writings been discovered, it certainly would have meant his death.
 Following his escape in April 1945, Kajzer was hidden by a local German woman, and survived by living in a wooden box filled with potatoes.
 We now know that Kajzer’s savior was also his lover, as Menachem Kaiser details in his 2021 memoir Plunder: A Memoir of Family Property and Nazi Treasure (Houghton Mifflin Harcourt, 2021).
 At the war’s end, she gave Kajzer a bicycle, with which he returned to the latrines of the camps and collected his pages.

 How Kajzer’s manuscript saw publication is a remarkable story.
 In 1947, he brought the cement bag writings to Adam Ostoja, secretary of the Łódź Association of Polish Writers.
 “He wanted me to develop it into a literary work,” Ostoja writes in the preface to Za Drutami Śmerci.
 Presumably with Kajzer’s assistance, Ostoja created a narrative not in the Yiddish in which Kajzer wrote, but in Polish—making the text at once a translation and an original.
-In Kaiser’s fascinating exegesis, it is “not quite a diary and not quite a memoir but something like a diary wrapped inside a memoir…a kind of Nabakovian realization.”
+In Kaiser’s fascinating exegesis, it is “not quite a diary and not quite a memoir but something like a diary wrapped inside a memoir…a kind of Nabokovian realization.”
 The manuscript was finished in 1948, but for unknown reasons not published.
 When Kaiser emigrated to Israel, he brought with him a copy of the Polish manuscript and had it translated into Hebrew, where it was published as Bein Hamitzarim (“Dire Straits”) in 1952.
 The Polish text was finally published in 1962, with the Hebrew edition unknown to Ostoja.
 In Kaiser’s words, “Za Drutami Śmerci and Bein Hamitzarim tell the same story, in more or less the same style, using more or less the same language… [y]et they are different books: they exist on different planes.
 They entered distinct worlds with no tether between them… Bein Hamitzarim is a noble but insignificant book; Za Drutami Śmerci is a significant but ignoble book.”

 In 2024, the University of Toronto Press will publish an English edition, with annotations and a concordance between the Polish and Hebrew versions, plus commentaries by Menachem Kaiser and the Gross-Rosen historian Dorota Sula.